b01s/GoogleMapsEnhancer/README.md

 # GoogleMapsEnhancer

-GoogleMapsEnahancer brings you some features;
+GoogleMapsEnhancer brings you some features;

 - Make some UIs translucent
   * Search bar, footer tab bar, background of route guidance